GoogleChrome/developer.chrome.com/site/en/docs/devtools/accessibility/reference/index.md

 1. [Open the Issues tab](/docs/devtools/issues/#open).
 1. Expand the contrast issues DevTools found, then expand the elements table, and click a link next to the element.

-   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/crzDEtXBCUVY5HXk8kIS.png", alt="Contrast issues in the Issues tab.", width="800", height="544" %}
+   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/qKP3NuLPLQhdyMdzA7lA.png", alt="Table of elements with contrast issues in the Issues tab.", width="800", height="556" %}

-1. Fix the issue as described in the [next section](#fix-low-contrast).
+1. Fix the issue as described in the [Fix low contrast text](#fix-low-contrast) section.

 ### Fix low contrast text {: #fix-low-contrast }

+To fix a low contrast issue:

+1. [Find a contrast issue](#discover-low-contrast) and click a link to an affected element either on the [**CSS Overview** panel](#overview-contrast) or [**Issues** tab](#issues-contrast).
+DevTools takes you to the **Elements** panel and selects the corresponding element.
+   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/Fjo8Vju3nixmdNTZ7xYF.png", alt="An element with a contrast issue selected in the Elements panel.", width="800", height="490" %}
+   For example, on [this demo page][15], the first affected element is `h1.line1`.
+1. Click {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/7s3JQLXmIQmQa4CFXaNv.png", alt="Inspect.", width="22", height="21" %} **Inspect** at the top-right corner of DevTools and hover over the element in the viewport.
+DevTools shows a tooltip for this element.

+   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/Jth5CZ7BXPUKajXhmgFR.png", alt="The tooltip shows a warning sign next to the contrast value.", width="800", height="507" %}

+   Notice the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/xk7aqSvZfY5vU66QtCer.svg", alt="Warning.", width="20", height="20" %} warning sign next to the contrast value in the tooltip.
+The contrast ratio measures the difference in brightness between the foreground (text color) and background colors.

 [1]: https://developers.google.com/web/fundamentals/accessibility